-AT&T, Bellsouth, and SBC use the Yahoo! email infrastructure to filter messages.
+AT&T, Bellsouth, and SBC use the Verizon Media (AOL & Yahoo!) email infrastructure to filter messages.
 The receiving Mail Transfer Agent (MTA) is located within AT&T's network.
-Messages accepted at the gateway by AT&T servers are relayed to the Yahoo! anti-spam filters, and displayed within the AT&T webmail platform.
+Messages accepted at the gateway by AT&T servers are relayed to the Verizon Media (AOL & Yahoo!) anti-spam filters, and displayed within the AT&T webmail platform.

-Follow AT&T and Yahoo’s best practices to help improve your chances of reaching the inbox.
+Follow AT&T and Verizon Media (AOL & Yahoo!) best practices to help improve your chances of reaching the inbox.